antoniogiacomelli/RK01/docs/asd/asd.md

 1. The source declaration states the intended ownership: domain windows, domain-member tasks, private stacks and deliberately shared RAM.

-2. The linker script classifies those objects into `.rk_domain_ram*`, `.rk_task_stack*` and `.rk_shared_bss*` inside TASK_RAM, then exports the bounds used by startup and MPU validation.
+2. The linker script places those objects into `.rk_domain_ram*`, `.rk_task_stack*` and `.rk_shared_bss*` inside TASK_RAM, then exports the bounds used by startup and MPU validation.

 3. The final map file proves where each symbol landed.
-Source filenames are useful for review, but section placement and BOOT validation define the writable authority boundary.
+Source filenames are useful for review, but BOOT validation and MPU policy define the writable authority boundary from those placed ranges.

 ### Required domain source-bundle pattern